peerigon/eslint-config-peerigon/README.md

 ### [`peerigon/tests`](tests.js)

 Special rules for tests, like allowing deeper function nesting and function inlining.
-Simply create a `.eslintrc` file inside your `test` folder with these contents:
+Create a `.eslintrc` file inside your `test` folder with these contents:

 ```js
 {